 10 Best Massage Therapy Schools in the US

-Picking the right massage program can vary greatly depending on your business goals and location, so you’ll want to research to make sure you find a school that fits your needs.
+Picking the right massage program can vary greatly depending on your business goals and location, so find a school that fits your needs.

 - Southern California University of Health Sciences (Whittier, CA)